stanislaw/stanislaw.github.io/content/2020-11-20-how-to-test-command-line-programs-with-python.rst

 This file is a C program and a LIT/FileCheck test at the same time:

 - The C compiler ignores the // comments.
-- The LIT/FileCheck are only interested in RUN/CHECK statements.
+- LIT/FileCheck are only interested in RUN/CHECK statements.

 The RUN statements are run by LIT which interprets the ``%s`` as "this file".
 The RUN statements do the following:

 - Run the ``clang`` command
-- Execute the compiled ``hello_program`` program whose output is connected to the input of ``filecheck``.
+- Execute the compiled ``hello_program`` program whose output is piped to the input of ``filecheck``.

 FileCheck receives the output from the ``hello_program`` and matches it against